siisltd/Curiosity.Migrations/docs/basics.md

 ```

 This example demonstrates how to set up a migration engine with script and code migrations, configure policies for upgrades and downgrades, use a logger, and specify a target version.

-### Database and Migration Journal Table Creation

-During the migration process, the `Curiosity.Migrations` library ensures that the necessary database and migration journal table are present before applying migrations:

-- **Database Creation**: The migrator checks if the database exists.
-If it does not, the database is created using the `CreateDatabaseIfNotExistsAsync` method.

-- **Migration Journal Table Creation**: Once the database is confirmed to exist, the migrator checks for the migration journal table.
-If it is absent, the table is created using the `CreateMigrationHistoryTableIfNotExistsAsync` method.

-These steps ensure that the migration process has the required infrastructure to track and apply migrations effectively.